nigelhorne/Genealogy-Wills/README.md

 Creates a Genealogy::Wills object.

 Takes two optional arguments:

+- `directory`

-	directory: that is the directory containing obituaries.sql
+    That is the directory containing obituaries.sql

+- `logger`

-	logger: an object to send log messages to
+    An object to send log messages to

 ## search